gsoft-inc/dynamite/README.md

 You can use [any site definition/template ID](http://www.funwithsharepoint.com/sharepoint-2013-site-templates-codes-for-powershell/) supported by SharePoint, such as `STS#0` for Team Sites, etc.

-Then:
+Then,

-1. Run `Update-DSPTokens` to instantiate the file `Sites.xml`
+1. Run `Update-DSPTokens` to instantiate the `Sites.xml` file
     * Tokens matching `[[DSP_*]]` in the `*.template.xml` are replaced by the variables matching `$DSP_*` from the `Tokens.{MY-MACHINE-NAME}.ps1` file.

-2. Run `New-DSPStructure .\Sites.xml`
+2. Run `New-DSPStructure .\Sites.xml` to start provisioning
     * The content database will be created if need be
     * The site collection and subsites will be created and any missing subwebs
     * If you want to remove any dev site you already have in place to test your full provisioning sequence (early in development this is usually the case), you can run `Remove-DSPStructure .\Sites.xml` beforehand.

 ### C.2) Initialize your term store

-As mentioned above, install the set of cmdlets [[from Gary Lapointe]](https://github.com/GSoft-SharePoint/PowerShell-SPCmdlets) to help with term store exports and imports.
+As mentioned above, install the set of cmdlets [from Gary Lapointe](https://github.com/GSoft-SharePoint/PowerShell-SPCmdlets) to help with term store exports and imports.

-1. Log onto your term store interface and click-create your taxonomy hierarchy (term sets and terms with their multilingual labels)
+1. Log onto your term store interface and manually click-create your taxonomy hierarchy (term sets and terms with their multilingual labels)
-2. Run `Export-SPTerms` to give you `MyTermGroup.xml`
+2. Run `Export-SPTerms` to obtain `MyTermGroup.xml`
 3. Modify the XML file to replace all usernames with the string `[[DSP_SiteCollectionAdmin]]` and rename the file to `MyTermGroup.template.xml`
 4. Once you have this template file, you can run `Update-DSPTokens` to generate an environment-specific XML ready to import
 5. Delete everything from your term store